cwqt/site/posts/2020-01-15-voice-training.md

-i have virtually zero confidence, even trying to alter my voice causes a lot of tension, & often i'll sit in my chair for hours just thinking about starting before i actually summon up the will to practice -- some things that've helped me
+i have virtually zero confidence, even trying to alter my voice causes a lot of tension, & often i'll sit in my chair for hours just thinking about starting before i actually summon up the will to practice -- some things that've helped
+me:

 - alcohol
 - playing music in the background (don't play sad stuff though)
 - being in a room where noone can reasonbly hear you
 - watching vt videos to ease into it

-ok onto the training, three main components; vocal weight, resonance & pitch
+ok onto the training, few big components; vocal weight, intonation, resonance & pitch.

 # Vocal Weight